Flutter-Buddies/Group10-Bored-Coders/README.md

 # Group10-Bored-Coders
-Used to keep track of Group 10 events
+Used to keep track of Group 10 events.
+Check out our website [Website]

 <br />
 <br />